GreenCape/extension-export/README.md

 ### Dir Mode

 The Dir Mode is the UNIX permissions for directories, defaulting to `0755`.
-This field is only available, if `Delete Directories` is set to `yes`.
+This field is only available, if `Delete Directories` is set to `no`.

 ## Usage